andrewisen/AI2102-D4/README.md

 NOTE: The CSV is in Swedish...

+Run the script via command line or via your favorite IDE.

+In terminal: python main.py
+In an IDE: (no idea...)

+The script will output a semi-commma CSV file.
+Import it, preferably by Excel, and use the data to make a Productivity Analysis.

 # Contact
 Feel free to contact me via mail if you have any questions.
 Yes, I speak Swedish :P